Sampler (needlework): History

 The earliest English dated surviving sampler, housed in the Victoria and Albert Museum in London, was made by Jane Bostocke who included her name and the date 1598 in the inscription.
 Stitched with silk and metal thread on linen it has pictorial figures above with border and all-over patterns below.
 The inscription reads:

 The museum has two other samplers believed to date from the 16th century, one from Germany with religious motifs and one from Italy with floral patterns and grotesques.
 Both are worked in silk and linen.

-A Dutch sampler dated 1585 survives in the Nederlands Openluchtmuseum in Arnhem.
+The oldest known embroidery sampler in the Netherlands is dated 1608.

 A sampler in the Museum of London has two cutwork bands stitched in silk, gold, and silver threads and thirteen bands of reticella whitework in white linen thread.
 The fourth band from the top has the initials E R, the royal arms of Queen Elizabeth I, and the maker's name SUSAN NEGABRI in bold letters.
 It is believed to date before the queen's death in 1603.

 Because very few samplers from the 16th century have been found it is not possible to generalize about their style and appearance.
-By the middle of the 17th century English, Dutch, and German samplers were being stitched on a narrow band of fabric 6–9 in wide.
+By the middle of the 17th century, English, Dutch, and German samplers were being stitched on a narrow band of fabric 6–9 in wide.
+Hand-woven linen, bleached or unbleached, is the foundation material of early samplers.
 As fabric was very expensive, these samplers were totally covered with neat rows of stitches.
 They were known as band samplers and valued highly, often being mentioned in wills and passed down through the generations.
 These samplers were stitched using a variety of needlework styles, threads, and ornament.
 Many of them were exceedingly elaborate, incorporating subtly shaded colours, silk and metallic embroidery threads, and using stitches such as Hungarian, Florentine, tent, cross, long-armed cross, two-sided Italian cross, rice, running, Holbein, Algerian eye and buttonhole stitches.
 The samplers also incorporated small designs of flowers and animals, and geometric designs stitched using as many as 20 different colors of thread.
 Some were stitched partially or entirely in whitework.